xiaokatech/obsidian-notes/README_en.md

 #README

-This is an open-source Obsidian vault from a professional who has been taking notes for over 8 years.
-It has greatly helped me in both work and life, and I hope it can help you too.
+This is an open-source Obsidian vault created by a software engineer who has been taking notes for over 8 years.
+The architecture of this vault helps me effectively handle problems and challenges in work and life, and I hope it can help those who need to organize large amounts of information.

 obsidian-notes: https://github.com/xiaokatech/obsidian-notes